-Statistic · Vision API economics · Cited from vendor docs
+Statistic · Vision API pricing · Cited from vendor docs

 70× spread

-Across the seven leading frontier multimodal LLM products available in May 2026, analyzing a one-megapixel image costs 70× more on Claude Opus 4.7 than on Gemini 2.0 Flash, before a single output token is billed.
+Vision API pricing in May 2026 spans a 70× range.
+Across the seven leading vision-capable APIs — Google Cloud Vision API, OpenAI GPT-4o, Anthropic Claude, Google Gemini, Microsoft Azure AI Vision — analyzing a one-megapixel image costs 70× more on Claude Opus 4.7 than on Gemini 2.0 Flash, before a single output token is billed.
 The cost surface is not what it looks like on the per-token pricing page: the "mini" models, which appear cheap by token rate, can cost more per image than the flagship models because of how their image tokenizers expand pixels into tokens.

 Cost to analyze a single 1 MP image · May 2026